laurentganne/gcp-workshop/docs/kubernetes-engine.md

 3.141592654
 ```

-WARNING: With the autoscaling, after 10 minutes without any workload, the node that was created to execute our job will be automatically deleted, and the corresponding pod as well.
+WARNING: with the autoscaling, after 10 minutes without any workload, the node that was created to execute our job will be automatically deleted, and the corresponding pod as well.
 So the pod logs displayed above are not accessible forever.

 ## CronJob

 A [Kubernetes CronJob](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) is a time-base job executed at a specified time, or periodically on a given schedule written in [Cron](https://en.wikipedia.org/wiki/Cron) format.

-Using file [scripts/cronJobDate.yml](scripts/cronJobDate.yml), using a busybox container image with a command printing the date, defining as a CronJob executed every 2 minutes, create the cron job :
+Using file [scripts/cronJobDate.yml](../scripts/cronJobDate.yml), using a busybox container image with a command printing the date, defining as a CronJob executed every 2 minutes, create the cron job :
 ```
 kubectl apply -f scripts/cronJobDate.yml
 ```